-If you have a complex enquiry about your tax affairs, you may want to ask for a private ruling.

-A private ruling will relate just to your particular situation.
+If you have a concern about the way a tax law applies to your personal tax affairs, you may want to ask for a private ruling.
+A private ruling will relate just to your situation.
 Write to the ATO describing your situation in detail and ask for advice.
-To do this, complete an Application for a private ruling for individuals (NAT 4106-3.2001).
-You should lodge your tax return by the due date, even if you are waiting for the reply to your private ruling.
-You may need to request an amendment to your tax return once you have received the private ruling.

-The ATO publishes on its website all private rulings issued.
-What we publish will not contain anything which could identify you.
+Include your tax file number.
+If you lodge your tax return before you receive your private ruling, be aware that the ruling may alter the accuracy of your tax return.

 You can ask for a review of a private ruling decision if you disagree with it, even if you have not received your assessment.
-Details of the review procedures are sent to you when the private ruling decision is made.
-For more information on private rulings, visit the ATO website at www.ato.gov.au
+The ATO can give you more information about review procedures.